great-expectations/great_expectations/docs/guides/connecting_to_your_data/fluent/in_memory/how_to_connect_to_in_memory_data_using_pandas.md

 - "taxi_data_2020.csv"
 - "taxi_data.2021.csv"

-If you define a Data Asset using the full file name with no regex groups, such as "taxi_data_2019.csv" your Data Asset will contain only one Batch, which will correspond to that file.
+If you define a Data Asset using the full file name with no regex groups, such as `"taxi_data_2019.csv"` your Data Asset will contain only one Batch, which will correspond to that file.

-However, if you define a partial file name with a regex group, such as "taxi_data_{year}.csv" your Data Asset will contain 3 Batches, one corresponding to each matched file.
+However, if you define a partial file name with a regex group, such as `"taxi_data_{?<year>\d{{4}}}.csv"` your Data Asset will contain 3 Batches, one corresponding to each matched file.

-:::tip Using Spark to connect to different file types
+:::tip Using Pandas to connect to different file types

 In this example, we are connecting to a `.csv` file.
-However, Great Expectations supports connecting to most types of files that Spark has `read_*` methods for.
+However, Great Expectations supports connecting to most types of files that Pandas has `read_*` methods for.

-Because you will be using Spark to connect to these files, the specific `read_*` methods that will be available to you will be determined by your currently installed version of Spark.
+Because you will be using Pandas to connect to these files, the specific `read_*` methods that will be available to you will be determined by your currently installed version of Pandas.

-For more information on which Spark `read_*` methods are available to you, please reference [the official Spark Input/Output documentation](https://spark.pydata.org/docs/reference/io.html) for the version of Spark that you have installed.
+For more information on which Pandas `read_*` methods are available to you, please reference [the official Pandas Input/Output documentation](https://pandas.pydata.org/docs/reference/io.html) for the version of Pandas that you have installed.

-In the GX Python API, `read_*` methods will require the same parameters as the corresponding Spark `read_*` method, with one caveat: In Great Expectations, you will also be required to provide a value for an `asset_name` parameter.
+In the GX Python API, `read_*` methods will require the same parameters as the corresponding Pandas `read_*` method, with one caveat: In Great Expectations, you will also be required to provide a value for an `asset_name` parameter.

 :::